lesommer/oocgcm/doc/code_structure.rst

    but transvers to particular sources of data (numpy version and xarray wrappers)
  - airseafuncs : will contain methods for analysing air-sea exchanges.
  - regrid : will contain methods for regridding gridded data.
- - spectra : will contain methode for computing wavenumber spectra and frequency spectra out of xarray.DataArray
+ - spectra : will contain methods for computing wavenumber spectra and frequency spectra out of xarray.DataArray
  - stats : will contain methods for applying descriptive statistics to gridded data.